Support

 iOS suspends background apps after a short period, which drops TCP-based connections like SSH, Kubernetes, and Cloud Console sessions.
 Location Diary uses iOS location services to keep rootshell active in the background, preserving your sessions while you switch between apps.

-Resilient transports like Mosh and Trzsz use UDP state-sync that survives app suspension and network changes—they don't need Location Diary at all.
+Resilient transports like Mosh and tssh use UDP state-sync that survives app suspension and network changes—they don't need Location Diary at all.

 Modes